Professor Hans Blaschek

 Visiting Teaching Associate

-Eric Anderson is a visiting teaching associate at CABER, teaching ACES 409: Bioenergy Systems (fall semester on campus; spring semester online) and ACES 501: Advanced Bioenergy Topics.
-He earned a M.S. in Crop Science from UIUC, a M.Ed. in Secondary Science Education from the University of Minnesota, and a B.A. in Biology from St. Olaf College.
+Eric Anderson is a visiting teaching associate at IBRL, teaching ACES 409: Bioenergy Systems (fall semester on campus; spring semester online) ACES 501: Advanced Bioenergy Topics, and TSM 199 Intro to Bioenergy System (spring semester).
+He earned his M.S. and Ph.D. in Crop Science from UIUC, a M.Ed. in Secondary Science Education from the University of Minnesota, and a B.A. in Biology from St. Olaf College.
 Prior to coming to UIUC, Eric was a high school science teacher in Seoul, Korea and then in West Chicago, IL.
-His research interests include cellulosic feedstock agronomy, including weed control in Miscanthus.
+His research interests include cellulosic feedstock agronomy, including weed control and other establishment aspects in Miscanthus and native perennial grasses.